LaboratoireMecaniqueLille/Modules/README.md

 To install the modules:

-1/ download the ZIP file of the module folder with the button on the right -->
+1/ download the ZIP file

 2/ Unzip